Green-Software-Foundation/if-docs/docs/users/how-to-use-the-explain-feature.md

           requests: 100
 ```

-When we execute this manifest, the following `explain` block is added to the output file:
+When we execute this IMP, the following `explain` block is added to the output file:

 ```yaml
 explain: